Called to the bar in 2013, Kathryn has an established practice specialising in prosecuting and defending in all aspects of Crime and Regulatory Law.

 R v.
 Evans, Evans, Rowland, Rowland and Rowland (2019) – Kathryn successfully defended a man charged with an offence of Attempting to cause Grievous Bodily Harm with Intent (S.18) despite the defendant having a serious memory condition which meant that he had no memory of the event.

 Swansea Council v.
 T J Morris Ltd (t/a Home Bargains) (2019) – Kathryn successfully prosecuted Home Bargains for selling knives to underage customers following an abuse of process argument.

 R. v.
-Riley & Scott (2018) – Kathryn represented two nurses charged with ill-treatment and willful neglect of an elderly patient in a well known Swansea hospital.
+Riley & Scott (2018) – Kathryn represented two nurses charged with ill-treatment and wilful neglect of an elderly patient in a well-known Swansea hospital.
 Following a trial at Swansea Crown Court both nurses were acquitted.

 Swansea County Council v.
 Rees (2018) – Kathryn prosecuted a defendant who was running a fraudulent car sales business.
 Legal argument followed in the Proceeds of Crime Act Application where the defendant had millions of pounds running through his accounts.